python/cpython/Doc/library/commands.rst

    ``(status, output)``.  *cmd* is actually run as ``{ cmd ; } 2>&1``, so that the returned output will contain output or error messages.
 A trailing newline is stripped from the output.
-The exit status for the command can be interpreted according to the rules for the C function :cfunc:`wait`.
+The exit status for the command can be interpreted according to the rules for the C function :c:func:`wait`.

 .. function:: getoutput(cmd)